eliranbi/MadridLabDocumentation/workbooks/Lab10/README.md

 		cordova prepare
 		cordova emulate

-5. You have noticed that nothing happend after you press he login button, if you look at the debugger area within xcode you can see the following message: **Failed to connect to MobileFirst Server
+5. You have noticed that nothing happened after you press he login button, if you look at the debugger area within xcode you can see the following message: **Failed to connect to MobileFirst Server
 **

 	<img src="images/Lab10-debugger-log.png" width="600"/>